 Enabling someone’s sin is the same as indirectly taking part in that sin, and 1 Timothy 5:22 says, “Do not participate in the sins of others.”
 If the Bible has a command, we have the power to obey it.
 We often do not realize that we have the right and the responsibility to set personal boundaries that honor God.
 Learning to set healthy boundaries for ourselves is crucial to living the victorious life Jesus wants for us (John 10:10; Romans 8:37).
 Boundaries define where our responsibilities start and end.
-The Bible is a book of boundaries, with consequences for violating them (Genesis 2:16–17; Deuteronomy 28:15; Jeremiah 22:5; 1 Samuel 12:15).
 When we know the boundaries, we are responsible for enforcing them.
 For example, if a friend insists that you drive the getaway car in a robbery, you don’t have to decide.
 The decision was made when you first chose to follow Christ.
 Jesus says stealing is wrong, so you will not enable theft.
 Participation in sin is not an option for a Christian (Romans 6:1–2; 1 John 3:9).

 Avoiding sin requires that we seek wisdom from God.
 Fortunately, we have the promise of James 1:5, “If any of you lacks wisdom, you should ask God, who gives generously to all without finding fault, and it will be given to you.”
 When we receive God’s wisdom about a situation, our responsibility is to move forward on the basis of that wisdom.
 One way to gain courage in making right decisions is to ask ourselves what we would do if Jesus were standing right beside us.
 If we would not move forward with Jesus, then it is not the right decision, regardless of who is urging us to participate.

 One way we enable the sin of others is by rescuing them from their rightful consequences.
 God uses consequences to teach us lessons we would not otherwise learn.
-When a parent bails a rebellious son out of jail, that parent is enabling the rebellion to continue.
-When a Christian allows his friends to talk him into going to a place he knows will lead to sinful behavior, he is participating in the sin of others.
+When a Christian allows his friends to talk him into going to a place he knows will lead to sinful behavior on their part, he is participating in the sin of others.
 We give others freedom to make their own choices, but we must also allow them to reap the consequences of those choices (Galatians 6:7).
 We often enable the sin of others because of a false sense of compassion or because we want to be needed.
-But in shielding someone from the natural consequences of sin, we rob that person of the wisdom God wanted to impart to him or her.
+There is a place for grace, but in constantly shielding someone from the natural consequences of sin, we rob that person of the wisdom God wanted to impart to him or her.
 It’s never easy to see a loved one experience difficulty, but sometimes the difficulty is just what God wants to use to teach an important life lesson.